Geology of Anglesey: Cambrian

 Rocks of the South Stack and New Harbour Groups are of Cambrian age.
 The South Stack Formation which may be over 1 km thick in places comprises metamorphosed sandstones and silty mudstones and is considered to be of late Cambrian/early Ordovician age.
 It outcrops on Holy Island between Holyhead and South Stack and at Rhoscolyn and also between Mynydd Mechell and Carreglefn inland on Anglesey itself.

 Ordovician

 Anglesey's Ordovician rock strata, largely interbedded mudstones and sandstones, lie unconformably on Precambrian and Cambrian basement.
 The main outcrop extends from Dulas Bay inland via Rhosybol and Llanbabo to the coast west of Llanfairynghornwy with an extension southwest via Bryngwran to the coast at Rhosneigr.
 The basal beds are conglomeratic in nature.
-A second smaller outcrop extends southwest from Capel Coch through Llangwyllog.
-Another stretches north from Beaumaris and a fourth one extends southwest from Red Wharf Bay.
+A second smaller outcrop extends southwest from Capel Coch (Welsh: 'red chapel', reflecting the colour of building stone), through Llangwyllog.
+Another stretches north from Beaumaris and a fourth one extends southwest from Red Wharf Bay (Traeth Coch: 'red beach', reflecting the colour of the extensive sandflats at low tide).

-Silurian: Parys Mountain
+Silurian: Mynydd Parys

-It is at Parys Mountain, just to the south of Amlwch that the only outcrop of rocks of early Silurian age can be found on Anglesey.
+It is at Mynydd Parys (Parys Mountain), just to the south of Amlwch, that the only outcrop of rocks of early Silurian age can be found on Anglesey.